torbsd/openbsd-ports/README.md

 careful using this stuff.
 You must be runing OpenBSD -current and have your ports and src synced up (like I said: running -current).

+## Branches and Versions ##

+The `master` branch always has the latest stable versions of the ports that are available for testing.
+The `develop` branch is used to work on the next version update.

 As of 21 May 2015 the `master` branch is at TBB 4.5.1:

     tor-browser       4.5.1